jamesvillarrubia/pullcraft/README.md

 [![Dependency Status](https://img.shields.io/librariesio/release/NPM/pullcraft)]()
 [![Node.js Version](https://img.shields.io/node/v/pullcraft.svg)](https://nodejs.org/en/)

-PullCraft is a powerful CLI tool and library for automating the creation and management of GitHub pull requests.
-It uses AI to generate meaningful PR titles and descriptions based on your code changes.
+PullCraft is a simple but powerful CLI tool for automating the creation and updating of GitHub pull requests.
+It creates diffs based on your code changes and a base or specified branch, then uses generative AI to create meaningful PR titles and descriptions.
+It then creates the PR for you and opens the PR in the browser for final review.
+You can provide hints, templates, and other options to customize the PR creation process to your needs.

 ## Table of Contents
 - [Features](#features)